VoxelPlugin/VoxelPluginFreeLegacy/README.txt

 ## Installation

-* In your game’s root directory, create a folder named Plugins
+* In your project's directory, create a folder named Plugins
 * Copy the Voxel folder into it.
 You should have something like
 ```
     MyProject